canix1/ADACLScanner/README.md

 **Fixed issues**
 * Connection errors
-* When the object is missing a canonicalName a function create one
+* When the object is missing a canonicalName, a function will create one
-* Checkbox for permissions filter in GUI did not trigger or turn of the filter
+* Checkbox for the permissions filter in GUI did not trigger or turn off the filter

 *7.0 Features*
 * Filter on permissions like "GenericAll" or multiple values like "WriteProperty | ExtendedRight"